Are you a victim of a Fair Labor Standards Act (FLSA) violation?

-If you believe your employer has violated the FLSA in your employment on Long Island or in the New York City metro area, The Law Office of Cohen & Jaffe, LLP, is here to help you.
+If you believe your employer has violated the FLSA in your employment on Long Island or nearby areas including Nassau County, Suffolk County and Queens, Law Office of Cohen & Jaffe, LLP is here to help you.
 You may be entitled to back pay or other benefits.
 Our attorneys can see to it that your rights are protected and that you get the money you deserve.

-Call us or fill out our online contact form to talk to an employment law attorney with Cohen & Jaffe.
+Call us or fill out our online contact form to talk to an employment law attorney with Law Office of Cohen & Jaffe, LLP.
 We will respond to you immediately and aggressively pursue justice for you.

 - U.S. Department of Labor – Fact Sheet #13: Am I an Employee?: Employment Relationship Under the Fair Labor Standards Act (FLSA)

 - N.Y.
 Department of Labor – Employers Cannot Retaliate Against You For Reporting Labor Law Violations

 - U.S. Department of Labor – New York Minimum Wage Rates